guido5544/hc-caas/README.md

 * Conversion Queue for distributed CAD conversions.
 * SC Streaming or SCS Loading
 * S3/Azure ABS Storage option
-* Direct S3 upload via signedURL.
+* Direct S3 upload via signedURL
 * Local Model Caching for Streaming and SCS loading.
 * Region Replication (S3 only for now)
 * Support for multifile upload and ZIP upload (for assemblies)
-* Support for shattered workflows.
+* Support for shattered workflows
-* Comprehensive REST API.
+* Comprehensive REST API
-* Support for FBX and GLB output formats via HOOPS Exchange.
+* Support for FBX and GLB output formats via HOOPS Exchange
-* Support for direct SCS upload and image generation from SCS files.
+* Support for direct SCS upload and image generation from SCS files
-* Access to all converter command-line options for conversion.
+* Access to all converter command-line options for conversion
-* Run via NPX directly or embed into your Node.js application as a module.
+* Run via NPX directly or embed into your Node.js application as a module

 ## Limitations
 * **This library is not an officially supported part of HOOPS Communicator and provided as-is.**